Two Manx Cat Kittens.

 Grooming your Manx Cat

 The Manx cat's coat is generally low maintenance, as they often groom themselves effectively.
-However, regular grooming includes a weekly brushing to check for parasites and wounds.
+However, regular Grooming includes a weekly brushing to check for parasites and wounds.
 If a Manx cat has a greasy coat, it could indicate health issues like Manx syndrome or other ailments.
 Like all cats, Manx cats should receive regular vaccinations, parasite control, and yearly veterinary check ups.
 This breed's unique tailless or short tailed appearance is a symbol of the Isle of Man's heritage, with myths suggesting their tailless trait occurred when Noah closed the ark's doors prematurely or through other natural causes.

 Family Life Compatibility